sajera/node-server-training/README.md

 ### Getting Started

-It is assumed that you have installed Node.js, MongoDB.
+It is assumed that you have installed Node.js and MongoDB.

 #### Clone the repository.